 There are a few secrets to its success, though.
 First, you need a well seasoned black cast-iron skillet.
 (See this Southern Living article to learn how.)
 Then, pour a little extra virgin olive oil into it and place it in a cold oven.

 Shut the door and preheat the oven for 450 degrees, but don’t leave the skillet in there the whole time it’s preheating, or the oil will get too hot and start smoking.
-Then it will smoke up your kitchen and set off your alarm and while you’re trying to turn it off your husband will call to say he got a text from the security people, and he’ll ask if your ok and if supper will still be ready and while your talking with him the security people will try to beep in to ask if everything is all right and since it is they will say they’ll call the fire department to tell them there is no need to go to your house.
+Then it will smoke up your kitchen and set off your alarm, and while you’re trying to turn it off, your husband will call to say he got a text from the security people.
+He’ll ask if your ok and if supper will still be ready, and while you’re talking with him, the security people will try to beep in to ask if everything is all right and since it is they will say they’ll call the fire department to tell them there is no need to go to your house.
 To that, you’ll reply thank you and that you’d appreciate it . . . yeah, it went, I mean, it could go something like that!

 Back To The Recipe

-After you add the dry ingredients, make a well in the center and pour in the eggs and buttermilk.
+After adding the dry ingredients, make a well in the center and pour in the eggs and buttermilk.
 Stir together to mix.
 Pull the heavy pan out of the oven and make sure the oil coats all the surfaces while being careful not to burn yourself.
 Then pour the cornbread batter into that hot skillet.
-This gets the edges cooking before the bread gets into the oven starting the process of a beautiful, crisp, crusty edge.
+This gets the edges cooking before the bread gets into the oven, starting the process of a beautiful, crisp, crusty edge.

-After the cornbread is cooked, loosen the edges with a knife and turn it over and put it back into the skillet or onto a serving platter.
+After the cornbread is cooked, loosen the edges with a knife, turn it over, and put it back into the skillet or onto a serving platter.

-Back in the skillet and upside down is what Mamaw would do to her cornbread to stop it from cooking and getting too brown while keeping the bread warm.
-Or, you can slice it in half and butter both sides before serving, maybe not if you are watching calories and those sort of things.Print
+In the skillet and upside down, Mamaw would do to her cornbread to stop it from cooking and getting too brown while keeping the bread warm.
+Or, you can slice it in half and butter on both sides before serving, maybe not if you are watching calories and those sort of things.Print

 Cooking cornbread in a cast-iron pot that is properly prepared assures a crusty edge to this classic rustic quick bread.
 It’s flowerless, sugar-free, and delicious.!